Bipanchandra06/Image-Spoof-Detection/readme2.md

 | **Deepfake Detection** | EfficientNetB0, Dlib   | 98.22%   |
 | **3D Mask Spoofing**   | SVM on LBP features    | 96.00%   |

-*This was a team project.
-My primary contribution was the development of the **3D Mask Spoofing** module.*

 ---